John Andretti: 21st century

-2006–2010

 In 2006, Andretti returned to ppc to drive their No. 10 Busch Series car.
 Before the season, his only Busch start came in 1998 at Daytona, where he finished thirteenth in the No. 96 Chevy fielded by the Curb Agajanian Performance Group.
-Despite having made over three hundred Cup starts with two victories, Andretti applied for and was accepted as a contender for Rookie of the Year.
-He finished runner-up to Danny O'Quinn for the award.
+Despite having made over three-hundred Cup starts with two victories, Andretti applied for and was accepted as a contender for Rookie of the Year.
+He finished twelfth in points, and runner-up to Danny O'Quinn for the award.

 In 2007, Andretti drove the No. 10 FreedomRoads/Camping World/RVs.com-sponsored Car for Braun Racing at Daytona through their affiliation with ppc Racing.
 When funding for the team became questionable, Andretti left Braun Racing.
 The team used various drivers in 2007 in an attempt to maintain a two-car team.
 Andretti drove four races for Petty Enterprises in the No. 45 car, where he filled in for Kyle Petty, who was working as a broadcaster for Turner Network Television's race coverage.
 He also briefly drove part-time for Front Row Motorsports.
 He finished the season in the No. 49 Paralyzed Veterans of America-sponsored Dodge for BAM Racing.